Carly Piper

-Carly Piper (born September 23, 1983), also known by her married name Carly Ryan, is a former American professional competitive swimmer and Olympic gold medalist.
+Carly Piper (born September 23, 1983), also known by her married name Carly Ryan, is an American former professional competitive swimmer and Olympic gold medalist.
 As part of the American team, she helped set a new world record in the women's 4×200-meter freestyle relay (long course).

 Personal

 Piper was born in Grosse Pointe, Michigan in 1983, the daughter of Kenneth and Carol Ann Piper.
 Her father worked for General Dynamics, a defense contractor, and her mother was an aerobics instructor.
 Piper has one older sister, Cortney, who is also a swimmer and swam for the University of Tennessee.
 Piper is a 2001 graduate of Grosse Pointe North High School in Grosse Pointe Woods, Michigan.
 Piper attended the University of Wisconsin–Madison and graduated in 2006, majoring in zoology.
 At the University of Wisconsin–Madison, she had a highly successful career on the women's swimming team and served as the team's captain.
 She twice won Big Ten Conference swimmer of the year honors and was an 18-time All-American.
 While still in school, and after she had exhausted her athletic eligibility, she served as a volunteer assistant coach with the Wisconsin Badgers swimming teams.

 Carly married swim coach Shane Ryan on May 16, 2014.
 In 2015 they started their coach owned team called the Madison Aquatic Club, located in Madison, WI.
 Shane and Carly have a son, Clint Murray, and daughter named Piper Autumn Ryan who was born in 2016.